Jareika/ttrpg-tools-screen/readme.md

 # TTRPG Tools: Player Screen

-Screen Display is an Obsidian plugin for sending content to a separate popout window that can be shown on a second screen, TV, or projector.
+Player Screen is an Obsidian plugin for sending content to a separate popout window that can be shown on a second screen, TV, or projector.

 It is designed for tabletop and GM use cases and works especially well together with custom plugins such as interactive maps.

 ## Features

-### Second-screen popout
+### Player-screen popout
 - Opens a dedicated popout window inside Obsidian
 - Can be kept on a separate monitor
 - Window position and size are remembered automatically

 ### Send notes
-- Send the active note to the second screen
+- Send the active note to the player screen
 - Send a note from the file menu
-- Click internal links on the second screen to follow them

 ### Send markdown snippets
 - Send the current paragraph